qut-dmrc/encrypt_all_the_things/presentation.md

 ### Activity

-Visit https://haveibeenpwned.com/ and look up your most used email address, to see whether your data has been published after a successful hacker attack.
+Visit https://haveibeenpwned.com/ and look up your most used email address, to see whether your data has been published after a successful cyber attack or data breach.

 Note:
 * Define pwned - 'Owned'